WHY YOU SHOULD NEVER TAKE A LAW ENFORCEMENT POLYGRAPH

 Although polygraph test results are not admissible in court, statements made to polygraph examiners are admissible against the person who made the statements.
 A test subject who takes the bait and attempts to explain away a “failed” polygraph is putting themselves at great peril.

 If the police ask you to take a polygraph for any reason, follow their own advice and “just say no.” You have a constitutional right to keep your mouth shut and not cooperate with their investigation.
 If the police don’t have enough evidence to criminally charge you, you lose nothing by saying “no” to their polygraph.
 Remember, the police wouldn’t ask you to take their polygraph in the first place if they weren’t already suspicious of you.
 Don’t be naïve to think they’re really trying to do you a favor and “rule you out” as they usually claim.
 If you believe you would benefit from a favorable polygraph, you can always arrange to take a private polygraph arranged through your lawyer – and the test results will remain confidential unless you and your lawyer decide to disclose them.

-For over two decades, Houston criminal defense attorney Sean Buckley has successfully defended criminal cases including winning a stunning "Not Guilty" verdict in a $120 million federal healthcare fraud conspiracy and money laundering trial, obtaining dismissals of charges in state and federal cases, and diffusing state and federal criminal investigations before criminal charges were ever filed.
+For over two decades, Mississippi criminal defense attorney Sean Buckley has successfully defended criminal cases including winning a stunning "Not Guilty" verdict in a $120 million federal healthcare fraud conspiracy and money laundering trial, obtaining dismissals of charges in state and federal cases, and diffusing state and federal criminal investigations before criminal charges were ever filed.

 Criminal Defense Attorney Sean Buckley is the lead editor of the nationally-respected O'Connor's Federal Criminal Rules & Codes (Thomson Reuters, 2010-20).